 The Background of this area should be an image.
 Please use Change Background feature to change background of this area.

 (Can be found under DESIGN tab)

 Please Drag & Drop HD VIDEO element or YOUTUBE element into this area.

 Reggio Emilia Philosophy

-Starting with the Beginners three-year-old program and spreading into Prep I and II, Elmwood Franklin’s preschool program embraces an educational philosophy called Reggio Emilia.
-A Reggio program is characterized by its emphasis on open-ended learning activities that follow the interests of the children, dialogue and cooperation between children, teachers, and parents, and the belief that each child is a strong and competent individual.
+Starting with the Beginners three-year-old program and spreading into Prep I and II, our early childhood program is characterized by its emphasis on open-ended learning activities that follow the interests of the children, dialogue and cooperation between children, teachers, and parents, and the belief that each child is a strong and competent individual.

 Reggio Emilia at EFS

 Schools that adopt the Reggio Emilia philosophy each do so in their own way.
 At Elmwood Franklin, we embrace Reggio’s underlying principles by incorporating them into our long-standing tradition of high-quality early childhood education.
 Our Prep program features:

 The values of Reggio Emilia reflect the following principles: